SilentCicero/wafr/docs/developer-guide.md

 **Parameters**

 -   `options` **Object** the main options object that contains the path to build and test the Test contracts.
--   `callback` **Function** a standard async callback, with an `error`, `result` layout, where the result is a report object of all contract method testing logs and data.
+-   `callback` **Function** a standard async callback, with an `error`, `result` layout, where the result is a complete report object of all contract method testing logs and data.

 callback result **Object**, example: